WM-MoE: Weather-aware Multi-scale Mixture-of-Experts for Blind Adverse Weather Removal: Experiments

 \section{Experiments}

-In this section, we evaluate our work on MAW-Sim, All-Weather and Cityscapes datasets and compare it with several state-of-the-art methods.
-To further illustrate the effectiveness of MoWE, the performance of downstream tasks for semantic segmentation in Cityscapes is also provided.
-Moreover, we also implement an ablation study to shed light on why our method performs better on deweather tasks.
+In this section, we evaluate our work on MAW-Sim, All-Weather, and Cityscapes datasets and compare it with several SOTA methods.
+We also provide the performance comparison of downstream segmentation tasks in Cityscapes.
+Moreover, we implement an ablation study to demonstrate the effectiveness of each component of WM-MoE.